convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/SE Interview Q and Ans.md

 4. Which SDLC model is the best?
 5. What is the waterfall method and what are its use cases?
 6. What is Cohesion and Coupling?
 7. What activities come under the umbrella activities?
+(Question)
 8. What is Debugging?
 9. What is Black box testing?
 10. What is White box testing?